phalcon/documentation/docs/application.md

 | `Phalcon\Mvc\Application\Exceptions\InvalidModuleDefinition`      | `Phalcon\Mvc\Application\Exception` | A registered module definition is not a string, array, or callable.                  |
 | `Phalcon\Mvc\Application\Exceptions\ModuleDefinitionPathNotFound` | `Phalcon\Mvc\Application\Exception` | The `path` key of a module definition points at a file that does not exist.          |

-As of 5.15 `Phalcon\Mvc\Application\Exceptions\InvalidModuleDefinition` reports which module was rejected and why.
+`Phalcon\Mvc\Application\Exceptions\InvalidModuleDefinition` reports which module was rejected and why.
 The constructor accepts an optional module name and reason, both folded into the exception message.
 Both parameters are optional, so `new InvalidModuleDefinition()` still produces the base `Invalid module definition` message.

 ```php
 <?php